 And yet, that’s exactly what happened.
 My good friend Dr. Cindy attended Katie’s birth as my chiropractor, then Micah’s as my chiro and primary midwife.
-Just for thematic consistency I’d love for her to act as chiro, midwife and maybe birth photog with Babypotamus #3, but alas the prenatal visits would require a 12 hour trek back to our home state.
+Just for thematic consistency I’d love for her to act as chiro, midwife and maybe birth photog with Babypotamus #3, but unfortunately the prenatal visits would require a 12 hour trek back to our home state.

-Choosing The Midwife That Is Right For You
+How To Choose A Midwife That Is Right For You

 There are several types of midwives, some which have formal education and some who do not (such as lay midwives).
 The most common types who have completed training for midwifery are Certified Nurse Midwives (CNM’s) and Certified Professional Midwives (CPM’s).
 Most CNM’s practice in hospitals, while CPM’s have specific training and expertise in out-of-hospital births.

 So what kind of birth do you want?
 A natural hospital birth?
 A waterbirth at a birth center?
 To birth at home?
 Don’t worry if you’re not sure, you can interview midwives who work in different environments.
 Ask them about the pros of working with them, and the cons of the other environments.
 Then ask the same question and see what the other side says.